Tennis Betting In Michigan

 There are two kinds of tennis spreads.
-You can bet on the game spread factoring in a line on the number of games a player will win by, or the set spread factoring in a line on the number of sets a player will win by.
+You can bet on the game spread, factoring in a line on the number of games a player will win by; or the set spread, which factors in a line on the number of sets a player will win by.

 Tennis matches include points, games, and sets.

-The first player to win four points wins a game, but they must win by two points.
+The first player to win four points wins a game, but they must win by two points within that game.

 Points are scored as 15(1), 30(2), 40(3), and Game(4).
-The score of a game tied at 40-40 is called Deuce.
-The player who wins the point at Deuce has the advantage and wins the game if they win the next point.
-Otherwise, it’s back to Deuce again.
+The score of a game tied at 40-all is called deuce.
+The player who wins the point at deuce has the advantage and wins the game if they win the next point.
+Otherwise, it’s back to deuce again.

-The first player to win six games wins the set, but they must win by two games.
+The first player to win six games wins the set, but again, they must win by two games.
 Tiebreakers are also put in place to decide sets tied at six games.
 The first player to win seven points wins the tiebreaker, but they must win by two points.
-There are also 10-point tiebreakers for match deciding sets.
+There are also 10-point tiebreakers in some instances for match-deciding sets.